Posted: 22 months ago, last updated 10 months ago.

 This game is produced by the Reproductive Sociology Research Group (ReproSoc), with the support of the Wellcome Trust and the Economic and Social Research Council.
 As such, it has educational aims of informing players of both the scientific processes of stem cell science as well as address the wider issues and misconceptions that are associated with stem cell research.
 Unusually, it manages to do this without feeling heavy handed, and letting the gameplay speak for itself rather than offer busy work between the scientific or moral lessons.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Dish Life: The Game or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Dish Life: The Game in how they play or their theme.
 These are good alternative games to Dish Life: The Game.